About Programme Term Dates Guest Artists Tuition Fees Apply Auditions FAQ Contact Workshops

 2) Creative Projects

-3) History, Theory and Research Methods
+3) History, Theory and Contextual Studies

-Strand One: Residencies with Guest ArtistsThe vast majority of your studies will be spent in the studio: training, creating, devising, and rehearsing with internationally renowned guest artists.
-You will be working intensively for 1-2 weeks with one guest, which will allow you to immerse yourself in their creative process and each ending with an informal presentation.
-The course accepts that there is no one singular ‘best’ approach, which is why you will be working with artists from different backgrounds and areas of expertise: Text-based and Post-dramatic Theatre, Site-specific and Immersive Performance, Multimedia, Installation and Performance Art, Verbatim and Political Theatre, Physical Theatre and Tanztheater.
+Strand One: Residencies with Guest ArtistsThe vast majority of your studies will be spent in the studio: training, creating, devising, and rehearsing with internationally renowned practitioners.
+You will be working intensively for 1-3 weeks with one Guest Artist, which allows you to engage with every stage of the training and creative process that these artists propose.

 You will reflect critically on your own growth and place your artistic work in the wider theoretical and historical context of performance through blogs, reflective journals, portfolios and essays.
 In this way, you can observe and guide your own development during this very demanding two-year training course.

 Strand Four: Dissertation ProjectThe fourth term culminates with your Dissertation Project, during which you will define your own artistic manifesto, create your own piece of work, and present it in a professional context.
 It will be entirely up to you what your dissertation project is and whether you want to work alone, with your CPPM peers, other collaborators outside of the academy or with your own company.
 You will start preparing for this at the beginning of the second year and you will be given all rounded support and mentorship to facilitate this process.

 CPM001 Contemporary Performance Practices 1

 CPM002 Contemporary Performance Practices 2

 CPM007 Theories and Strategies for Creativity and Learning